Conference theme graphic shows coloured circles and circle outlines in a pattern

-Conference theme
+Conference theme and discussion threads

-Equity, Diversity and Belonging in Postsecondary Education
+Digital Transformation in Postsecondary Education

 Threads

-The following conference threads represent cross-cutting issues related to teaching and learning in postsecondary education.
+The following conference threads represent cross-cutting issues related to teaching and learning in post-secondary education.
 These threads do not change year-over-year and provide presenters and delegates with an opportunity to further customize their conference sessions and experiences:

 • Equity, Diversity, Inclusion, and Accessibility: Equity, diversity, inclusion and accessibility (EDIA) are about valuing human difference, removing barriers that impede equal access, and ensuring that all learners and educators can participate meaningfully.
 This thread explores creating equitable, diverse, inclusive and accessible learning and teaching opportunities so that all voices are heard, respected and valued.